Letterbook/FEP/feps/fep-a4ed.md

 ### Required Sections

-Every FEP should include at least following sections:
+Every FEP should include at least the following sections:

 - Summary: A short (no more than 200 words) summary of the proposal.
 - Copyright: Indicating that the proposal has been placed in the public domain.